jkeohan/planets/README.md

 **Resolution**:

 **Issue**: Trying to bleed the heroshot into the main section</br>
-**Resolution**:

-- This worked if applied to the img tag but not to the degree I'm looking for.
-This was pulled from [SO](https://stackoverflow.com/questions/19713813/fade-image-to-transparent-like-a-gradient) bum I'm not familiar with mask-image property.
+**Resolution**: The following worked only to apply a gradient to image and needed to be applied to img tag.
+This was pulled from [SO](https://stackoverflow.com/questions/19713813/fade-image-to-transparent-like-a-gradient) and I need to do some more research on using mask-image property as I've never heard of it before this moment.

 ```
 .heroShot img {